containers/podman-desktop/website/docs/podman-compose.md

 ### 3. Manage Compose with Podman Desktop

-In order to check if the containers are running as expected, open Podman Desktop and click on the ‘Containers’ option on the left side of the application.
+To check if the containers are running as expected, open Podman Desktop and click on the ‘Containers’ option on the left side of the application.
 You will notice that the containers are bundled together under a Pod named `flask-redis (compose)` in this case.
 Here, the compose within the bracket indicates that it is generated from a Compose YAML file.

 ![img2](img/compose_doc_image_2.png)